flame-engine/flame/packages/flame_behavior_tree/README.md

   }
   ```

-- Increase the `tickInterval` to make the tree tick less frequency.
+- Increase the `tickInterval` to make the tree tick less frequently.

   ```dart
   class MyComponent extends Position with HasBehaviorTree {